Historical Clothing’s Comeback

 Exploring the origins of almost any garment holds the possibility of discovering an ugly history, whether it’s an embroidered Worth gown, a gown worn by an enslaved woman, an Edwardian shirtwaist, or something else.
 They may be beautiful on the outside, but underneath, the truth is much messier—just like the imperfectly sewn interiors of the garments in Cox’s collection.

-Hay has decided to continue, but Covid-19 again put the project on hold.
+So Hay decided to continue with the Peacock dress project.
 In November of 2019, she received the first sample of the embroidery for the new gown, created by Indian embroiderer Irshad Ahmad in connection with Mystic Beading in New York.
 Like the panels on Curzon’s gown, the embroidery has traveled across the Atlantic Ocean.
 The new embroidery is bright and sparkling, just as the original must have once been.

-Hay was scheduled to go to New York in April, 2020, and bring a pattern of the gown’s skirt so the embroiderers would know the shape of the piece they would produce.
+Hay was scheduled to go to New York In April, 2020, bringing a pattern of the gown’s skirt so the embroiderers would know the shape of the piece they would produce.
 The pandemic of course made that more difficult.
-Not only was Mystic Beading working at a reduced capacity, but the flood of new members in Foundations Revealed forced Hay to focus on growing her business—and put the Peacock Dress on the back burner yet again.
+Not only was Mystic Beading working at a reduced capacity, but the flood of new members in Foundations Revealed forced Hay to focus on growing her business—and to put the Peacock Dress on the back burner yet again.

-After so many setbacks, Hay has learned not to set deadlines or expect the Peacock Dress to be finished by any particular date.
-For her, the project is not so much about finishing and owning the dress; after all, she’s not likely to have many opportunities to wear it.
-Instead, she says, it’s about doing something that seems impossible.
+Throughout all the setbacks, Hay says she learned that the Peacock dress project was never really about finishing and owning the dress; after all, she wasn’t likely to have many opportunities to wear it.
+Instead, she told me, it was about doing something that seems impossible.

 “The sewing is a vehicle for something else,” Hay says.
 “It’s teaching people that they’re more capable than they think they are, that they’re a master of their destiny.
 It’s teaching people that they’re in control of who they are in the world.”